-According to the theory there are two major problems that organization faces and must deal with which include striving for survival, growth, and the ability to adapt with the environment.
+Defined by Schein (2020) the theory there are two major problems that organizations face and must deal with which include striving for survival, growth, and the ability to adapt with the environment.
 Secondly, organizations strive to continue existing through its daily functioning.
-These two identified problems form the major issues facing organizations which manifest their macro cultural context and from which their basic assumptions emanated from (Schein 2010).
-According to Ng & Kee (2013), organizational culture is a key to organization's excellence in which top management must play a vital role in applying the culture as the organization changes along with the environmental changes.
-Schein opined that organization do not adopt a culture in one day but rather formed over a period as the organization and the employees undergo different changes and adapt to the external environment in order to solve problems.
-Schein (2010) identified three fundamental levels at which organizational culture manifest which include observable artefacts, values, and basic underlying assumptions.
+These two identified problems form the major issues facing organizations which manifest their macro cultural context and from which their basic assumptions emanated from (Schein 2020).
+According to Ng & Kee (2013), corporate culture is a key to an organization's excellence in which top management must play a vital role in applying the culture as the organizations do not adopt a culture in one day but rather formed over a period as the organization and the employees undergo different changes and adapt to the external environment in order to solve problems.
+Schein (2020) identified three fundamental levels at which corporate culture manifest which include observable artefacts, values, and basic underlying assumptions.

 To start with are the observable artefacts.
 An artefact is what people see or view when entering any organization.
 It includes that physical outlook, the dressing code, and the way in which the employees address themselves, the company's records, products, and annual report.
-The major aspect of artefact is that it is easy to observe and difficult to decode and to have a deeper understanding of the artefacts there is a need to socialize with the group.
+The major aspect of artefacts is that it is easy to observe and difficult to decode and to have a deeper understanding of the artefacts there is a need to socialize with the group.

 Secondly are the espoused values.
 There exists an original belief which became a shared belief as well as shared assumptions because of its success.
 These are beliefs that has been empirically tested and continue to work reliably to solve problems and therefore been transformed to assumptions.
-The organizations' goal and strategy also fall into this category (Schein 2010).
+The organizations' goal and strategy also fall into this category (Schein 2020).

 Thirdly are the basic underlying assumptions.
 The basic assumptions are unconscious taken-for-granted beliefs, feelings, thoughts, non-debatable, non-confrontable and therefore extremely difficult to be subjected to change.
-Certain beliefs and facts that stays hidden but have effect on the culture of the organization such hidden aspects come under the basic underlying assumptions which are practices(Schein 2010).
+Certain beliefs and facts that stay hidden but have effect on the culture of the organization such hidden aspects come under the basic underlying assumptions which are practices (Schein 2020).

 2.2.2.
-The Denison Model - A Theory of Organizational Culture and Effectiveness According to Denison (1990), the most interest areas of organizational culture is the way in which behaviors and values are acculturated into action in an organization.
+The Denison Model - A Theory of Corporate culture and Effectiveness

+According to Denison (2020), the most interesting area of corporate culture is the way in which behaviors and values are acculturated into action in an organization.
 The theorist indicated that there is a gap in the literature as regards the relationship between an organization, the organizations' culture, the practices of management and the organizations' effectiveness and performance.
-According to Denison (1990), an organization can attain an optimal level of performance by engaging and empowering their employees thus involvement, promoting consistency in behavior and enhance coordinated actions with the core values of the business thus consistency, considering and execute the demand of the environment (adaptability) and finally provide clear sense of direction and purpose thus mission.
+According to Denison (2020), an organization can attain an optimal level of performance by engaging and empowering their employees thus involvement, promoting consistency in behavior and enhance coordinated actions with the core values of the business thus consistency, considering and execute the demand of the environment (adaptability) and finally provide clear sense of direction and purpose thus mission.
 Kotrba et al (2012) opined that the four traits aforementioned are essential elements for developing and maintaining an effective organizational culture.
-According to the theorist, consistency and involvement are internal factors necessary for developing effective organizational culture which include transparency, strong interpersonal relational and employee-focused leadership while mission and adaptability are external factors vital for maintaining an effective organizational culture.
-All the four traits are what Denison hypothesized and stated they are the principles by which organization's culture influences effectiveness.
+According to the theorist, consistency and involvement are internal factors necessary for developing effective corporate culture which include transparency, strong interpersonal relational and employee-focused leadership while mission and adaptability are external factors vital for maintaining an effective organizational culture.
+All the four traits are what Denison hypothesized and stated they are the principles by which an organization's culture influences effectiveness.